mk-runner/MLRG/README.md

 - MIMIC-CXR and MIMIC-ABN: [PhysioNet](https://physionet.org/content/mimic-cxr/2.0.0/).
 - Two-view CXR: [huggingface 🤗](https://huggingface.co/datasets/MK-runner/Multi-view-CXR)
 ### Reorganization of Raw Radiology Reports
-- To simplify usage, we have organized multi-view longitudinal data using the study_id.
+-  To simplify usage, we have organized multi-view longitudinal data using the `study_id`.
 The processed datasets—MIMIC-CXR, MIMIC-ABN, and Two-view CXR—are available on [Hugging Face 🤗](https://huggingface.co/MK-runner/MLRG/tree/main/radiology%20report) (PhysioNet authorization required).
-Note that the IU X-ray dataset (NLMCXR_png) does not include previous visit data due to the absence of study_id.
+Note that the IU X-ray dataset (`NLMCXR_png`) does not include previous visit data due to the absence of `study_id`.

 ## Evaluation using generated radiology reports
 ```